Q: How do you get HPV?

-A: f a friend or colleague who recently touched their own genitals, the virus gets transmitted to the other person’ s hand, the hand subsequently touches their own genitals and an HPV infection is established through pre-existing breaks in the skin.
+A: friend or colleague who recently touched their own genitals, the virus gets transmitted to the other person’ s hand, the hand subsequently touches their own genitals and an HPV infection is established through pre-existing breaks in the skin.
 This is a hypothetical but viable explanation of how certain infections have been spread.

 Q: Can you get HPV through a blood transfusion?